babylouie28/renoise-ng/lua/com.neurogami.RandyNoteColumns.xrnx/README.md

 Koan was a tool for generating music.
 You provided assorted parameters (tempo, scale, odds for this or that change occurring), hit a button, and out came music.
 (Koan is now gone; Sseyo has transmogrified into Intermorphic, who now offer Noatikl, the Koan replacement.)

 This is a gross simplification.
-The range of options was terrific; so much so that getting it produce decent results was a challenge.
+The range of options was terrific; so much so that getting it to produce decent results was a challenge.
 Things tended towards either quite predictable or simply meandering.
 (Not that these are always bad qualities ...)

 There was one feature that stood out for creating interesting backing tracks.
 You could define, say, a drum pattern, but provide alternate takes (so to speak) for each instrument.
 For these alternate takes you could assign the odds of each playing.
 You might have a steady snare drum as the main track but provide some alternate takes that offered a few flourishes (rolls, rim hits).
 When you played the piece there was a somewhat more natural result because of the periodic variation within the overall steady behavior.

-Randy Column Notes attempts to provide a similar feature for Renoise.
-It assumes that a given track has multiple column notes, but that only one note column should be active at a time; all other should be muted.
+Randy Note Columns attempts to provide a similar feature for Renoise.
+It assumes that a given track has multiple column notes, but that only one note column should be active at a time; all others should be muted.

 The first column is assumed to be the default.
 All the others are the randy columns.

 You can have as many of these sorts of track setups as you like.
 Because of the "one column un-muted at a time" requirement these tracks cannot be polyphonic.

 ## Usage